benwhut/Web3QueryContractPython/README.md

 `python3 queryFunctions.py`

-Output should be something similar to this:
+Output should be similar to this:

 ```
 READ CONTRACT FUNCTIONS: